 Our Polar School concept is research-and-evidence based and we at Polar Partners are experienced, pedagogical experts.
 We’ve also worked as teachers, so we know things from a practical level too.
 In our partner network, there are hundreds of education experts from teachers to professors.
 You can count on getting the best possible partner in the education business.
 You can read more about our team here.

 POLAR SCHOOL CONCEPT

 How to build a school with Finnish standards?

-The school building & learning environment design in Finland always starts with a Pedagogical plan, which describes the operational culture, type of pedagogical approach and actions that are taking place in the school.
-Key aspects to consider in the school building planning process are health and safety, accessibility, ergonomic and sustainability, acoustics and lightning.
-The school facade is always planned to fit the surrounding landscape, and therefore can look modern, futuristic or more traditional.
-In terms of the interior design, materials used in the school or the general feel or colors, the schools have freedom to choose what they like.
-We highly recommend engaging an experienced Finnish architect to your school design project early on, in order to guarantee the quality and success of your investment.
+The school building & learning environment design in Finland always starts with a Pedagogical plan, which describes the operational culture, type of pedagogical approach, and actions that are taking place in the school.
+Key aspects to consider in the school building planning process are health and safety, accessibility, ergonomics and sustainability, acoustics, and lightning.
+The school facade is always planned to fit the surrounding landscape and therefore can look modern, futuristic, or more traditional.
+In terms of the interior design, materials used in the school, or the general feel or colors, the schools have the freedom to choose what they like.
+We highly recommend engaging an experienced Finnish architect in your school design project early on, in order to guarantee the quality and success of your investment.

 How much does the new K-12 school cost?

 With the Polar School concept, you get a high-quality Finnish curriculum-based school where every function has been thought through.
 That is why setting up a school isn´t a small investment but it starts to pay value for money about a few years after it is launched.
 Feel free to contact us and ask more about the costs.
 Read more about how to start new K-12 school with us.

 Why are there 7 different components in Polar Partners’ school concept?